ReadyResearchers/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 course coordinator and your first reader(s).
 Finally, if you are enrolled in `DOUBL 610` you may have a first reader who is not in the above list of course instructors.

-## Course Schedule

-### High-Level Overview

-- **Week One (January 16 - 20) through Week Ten (March 20 - 24)**: Implementation, experimentation, and writing
-- **Week Eleven (March 27 - 31) through Week Fourteen (April 17 - 21)**: Oral defense of senior theses
-- **Week Sixteen (May 1 - May 5)**: Final revisions to senior thesis document
-- **May 5 at 11:59 PM**: Submit final version of senior thesis as a tagged release in the document's GitHub repository

-### Detailed Description

-- **Week One: January 16 - January 20**: Revise Chapters 1 and 2 from CMPSC 610,
-  completed during the Fall semester.

-- **Week Two: January 23 - January 27**: Enhance the computational artifact that
-  is at the center of your research.

-- **Week Three: January 30 - February 3**: Write the first draft of content in Chapter 3, called `Methods`.

-- **Week Four: February 6 - February 10**: Revise the first draft of Chapter 3
-  and prepare a final version of the `Methods` content.

-- **Week Five: February 13 - February 17**: Use the computational artifact to
-  conduct experiments and record and analyze results.

-- **Week Six: February 20 - February 24**: Write the first draft of content in Chapter 4, called `Experimental Results`.

-- **Week Seven: February 27 - March 3**: Revise the first draft of Chapter 4
-  and prepare a final version of `Experimental Results`.

-- **Week Eight: March 6 - March 10**: Spring break.

-- **Week Nine: March 13 - March 17**: Write first draft of Chapter 5, called
-  `Discussion and Future Work`.

-- **Week Ten: March 20 - March 24**: Finalize all chapters in the senior thesis document.

-- **Week Eleven: March 27 - March 31**: Senior thesis defense for five students, with everyone in attendance.
-    - **Alden 101**, Faculty Moderator: GMK
-        - Michael Ceccarelli (First Reader: GMK, Second Reader: JJ)
-        - Caden Hinkley (First Reader: GMK, First Reader: TN)
-    - **Alden 109**, Faculty Moderator: DL
-        - Mai Nguyen Dac (First Reader: DL, Second Reader: OBC)
-        - Kai'lani Woodard (First Reader: DL, First Reader: HB)
-        - Anthony Grant Cook (First Reader: OBC, Second Reader: JJ)

-- **Week Twelve: April 3 - April 7**: Senior thesis defense for five students, with everyone in attendance.
-    - **Alden 101**, Faculty Moderator: OBC
-        - Adam Shinomiya (First Reader: GMK, Second Reader: OBC)
-        - Peter Snipes (First Reader: DL, Second Reader: OBC)
-        - Adriana Solis (First Reader: OBC, First Reader: RO)
-    - **Alden 109**, Faculty Moderator: DL
-        - Kai'lani Woodard (First Reader: DL, First Reader: HB)
-        - Kobe Coleman (First Reader: JJ, Second Reader: GMK)

-- **Week Thirteen: April 10 - April 14**: Senior thesis defense for five students, with everyone in attendance.
-    - **Alden 101**, Faculty Moderator: JJ
-        - Kyrie Doniz (First Reader: JJ, First Reader: TB)
-        - Garrison Vanzin (First Reader: GMK, Second Reader: JJ)
-        - William Connelly (First Reader: GMK, Second Reader: DL)
-    - **Alden 109**, Faculty Moderator: DL
-        - Favour Ojo (First Reader: DL, Second Reader: GMK)
-        - Lex Caldwell (First Reader: DL, Second Reader: OBC)

-- **Week Fourteen: April 17 - April 21**: Senior thesis defense for five students, with everyone in attendance.
-    - **Alden 101**, Faculty Moderator: OBC
-        - Liam Black (First Reader: OBC, Second Reader: DL)
-        - Abigail Waryanka (First Reader: OBC, First Reader: BD)
-        - Andre Hance (First Reader: OBC, Second Reader: JJ)
-    - **Alden 109**, Faculty Moderator: GMK
-        - Gary Chen (First Reader: JJ, Second Reader: GMK)
-        - Paige Downey (First Reader: JJ, Second Reader: DL)

-- **Week Fifteen: April 24 - April 28**: Revise all of the senior thesis chapters according to feedback from your thesis defense.

-- **Week Sixteen: May 1**: Revise all of the senior thesis chapters according to feedback from your thesis defense.

-- **Final Thesis Due: May 5**: Submit through a tagged release in GitHub the final version of your undergraduate senior thesis.

-- **Faculty Report Final Grades to Course Coordinator: May 10**: Faculty submit grades to the CMPSC 610 coordinator for all work that their students completed in CMPSC 610.

-- **Faculty Meeting to Finalize the CMPSC 610 Grades: May 12**: Faculty meet to collaboratively discuss and finalize grades all grades in CMPSC 610.

-- **Faculty Report Final Grades in CMPSC 610 to Registrar: May 15 at 9:00 AM**:
-  Faculty submit the final grades for the CMPSC 610 course to the registrar.

-### Additional Details

-- Students must upload a PDF of their senior thesis presentation slides to the `#general` channel in the `Ready, Set, Research!` Discord server no later than one week before the end of class on the day on which they are scheduled to give their presentation.
-- For instance, students who present on March 27, 2023 must upload their  slides to Discord no later than 2:30 PM on March 20, 2023.
-- A senior thesis defense includes the following components with the stated time limits
-    - Senior thesis presentation: 10 minutes
-    - Question and answer session: 5 minutes
-    - Demonstration of computation artifact: 1 minute
-- Presenting students must strictly adhere to the stated time limits.
-- All students are required to attend and participate as audience members in all of the senior thesis defenses.
-- Since senior thesis defenses will take place in both Alden 101 and Alden 109, approximately half of the students should attend defenses in one room and half should do the same in the other room.
-- Faculty members may need to move from Alden 101 to Alden 109 at least one during weeks eleven through fourteen.

 ## Assessment Strategy